TIBCOSoftware/snappy-cloud-tools/docker/README.md

  $ docker run hello-world
  ```

-2. **Start a basic cluster with one data node, one lead and one locator**
+2. **Start a basic cluster with one data node, one lead, and one locator**

  **For Linux**